helixml/docs/content/helix/private-deployment/controlplane.md

 Notes:

 * You can update `RUNTIME_OLLAMA_WARMUP_MODELS` to match the specific Ollama models you want to enable for your Helix install, see [available values](https://docs.helix.ml/helix/models/models/).
-Remove it to use the default, which is all available models.
-This will take a long time to download!
+* Helix will download the weights for models specified in `RUNTIME_OLLAMA_WARMUP_MODELS` whether or not they are baked into the image.
+* Warning: the `-large` image is large (over 100GB), but it saves you re-downloading the weights every time the container restarts!
+We recommend using `X.Y.Z-small` and setting the `RUNTIME_OLLAMA_WARMUP_MODELS` value to `llama3:instruct,phi3:instruct` to get started, so the download isn't too big.
+If you want to use other models in the Helix UI and API, delete this `-e RUNTIME_OLLAMA_WARMUP_MODELS` line from below, and it will use the defaults (all models).
+The default models will take a long time to download!
 * Update `<GPU_MEMORY>` to correspond to how much GPU memory you have, e.g. "80GB" or "24GB"
 * You can add `--gpus 1` before the image name to target a specific GPU on the system (starting at 0).
 If you want to use multiple GPUs on a node, you'll need to run multiple runner containers (in that case, remember to give them different names)
 * Make sure to run the container with `--restart always` or equivalent in your container runtime, since the runner will exit if it detects an unrecoverable error and should be restarted automatically